@ACCFieldHockey Community Connections

-COLLEGE PARK, Md. - Eight current field hockey student-athletes from four different schools and a member of the U.S. national team took part in an ACC Community Connections outreach event Thursday before the start of the 2011 ACC Field Hockey Championship.
-The nine players met and talked with over 100 kids from William Wirt Middle School for more than an hour before the tournament began.
+NEWTON, Mass.
+(TheACC.com) – Nine Atlantic Coast Conference field hockey team representatives from four different schools took part in an ACC Community Connections outreach event Thursday morning before the start of the 2013 ACC Field Hockey Championship.